bannabud/Image.Equation.Fitter/README.md

 # Due to the crazy size of the files, you will have to generate them again

-You must download the mandelbrot video using the drive link provided down below:
+You must download the mandelbrot video using the drive link provided down below then drag it into the image_generation folder:

 https://drive.google.com/file/d/1-_2BsQQn5ir967gLakOhiQcZZsvErKTq/view?usp=drive_link